MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 **Short message format (3 bytes):**

-[0xFA, OpCode, ChunkID]
+[0xFA, OpCode, ChunkOrVariableOrCommentID]

 **Long message format (5 + dataSize bytes):**

-[0xFB, OpCode, ChunkID, DataSize-LSB, DataSize-MSB, ...data...]
+[0xFB, OpCode, ChunkOrVariableOrCommentID, DataSize-LSB, DataSize-MSB, ...data...]

 The data size field specifies the number of data bytes.
 It is encoded as two bytes, least significant byte first.

-The incoming message buffer on the board sets a practical upper limit on the data size.
-This buffer size sets the upper limit on the size of a single compiled chunk.
+The incoming message buffer on the board sets a practical upper limit on the data size of long messages.
+This sets the upper limit on the size of a single compiled chunk or source attribute.

+**Terminator Byte**

+To help the board detect dropped bytes, all long messages sent to the board end with the terminator byte 0xFE.
+The data size field includes this terminator byte.
+Dropped bytes in messages from the board to the IDE have not (so far) been a problem, so long messages sent from the board to the IDE do not have a termination byte.

 <br>
-## IDE → Board (OpCodes 0x01 to 0x1F)
+## IDE → Board (OpCodes 0x01 to 0x0F)

-### Store Chunk (OpCode: 0x01; long message)
+### Chunk Code (OpCode: 0x01; long message; bidirectional)

-Set the code for the given chunkID to the given data.
+Body contains the binary code for the given chunkID.
-The byte 0xFE is append after the chunk bytes to help the board to detect truncated messages.
+This message is also used to return chunk code to the IDE in response to the Get All Code message.

 ### Delete Chunk (OpCode: 0x02)